Geography (Geographic Information Science and Technology) - Bachelor of Science

 2

-Elective credit may vary based on General Education course selection, second language requirements, prerequisites, dual credit, AP credit, double majors, and/or minor coursework.
-The amount indicated in the requirements list is the amount needed to bring the total to 120 credits and may appear in variable form based on the degree.
-However students may end up needing to complete more or less on a case-by-case basis and students should discuss elective requirements with their advisor.
+Elective credits may vary depending on factors such as General Education course selection, second language requirements, prerequisites, dual credit, AP credit, double majors, and/or minor coursework.
+The amount listed in the requirements is what’s needed to reach the total of 120 credits but may vary based on the specific degree.
+However, students may need to complete more or fewer credits on a case-by-case basis, so it’s important to discuss elective requirements with an advisor.

 3